Andr3n/Andr3n/README.md

 - 👋 Hi, I’m @Andr3n
 - 👀 I’m interested in python and everything related to it
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Genetic Algorithms
 - 💞️ I’m looking to collaborate on dev and learning new features of python.
-- 📫 How to reach me:
+- 📫 How to reach me:\n
 Vk: vk.com/Andr3n

 <!---